sparkswap/broker/README.md

 ./broker-cli/bin/sparkswap wallet balance
 ```

-If you will be developing against sparkswapd (or any sparkswap repository), it is required to run the code through [Standard](https://standardjs.com/).
+If you will be developing against sparkswapd (or any SparkSwap repository), it is required to run the code through [Standard](https://standardjs.com/).
 StandardJS plugins can be downloaded for your favorite editor.
-The sparkswapd/KCLI codebase follows StandardJS formatting.
+The SparkSwap Broker and Broker CLI codebase follows StandardJS formatting.

 #### Using the CLI